The Frontline Research and Learning Institute works with the Johns Hopkins Center for Research and Reform in Education (CRRE) in several key areas:

 “We are incredibly excited to provide research and technical assistance to the Frontline Research and Learning Institute,” said Dr. Steven Ross, Principal Investigator at the Johns Hopkins University CRRE.
 “The richness of the data set and its national reach are ideal for the work we plan to execute and the impact our findings will have in the K-12 education community.”

-About the John Hopkins CRRE
+About the Johns Hopkins CRRE

 Founded 135 years ago as America’s first research university, Johns Hopkins University is among the world’s great resources for education, discovery, and public service.
 Collaboration across academic disciplines and the various campuses, and with colleagues and organizations outside the University, is commonplace.
 This type of enriching interaction stimulates creativity and innovation, and often leads to exceptional insights and research breakthroughs.

-The John Hopkins Center for Research and Reform in Education includes six Ph.D.’s and nine other research and support staff engaged in a wide range of research with a primary focus on K-12 youth from high-poverty communities.
+The Johns Hopkins Center for Research and Reform in Education includes six Ph.D.’s and nine other research and support staff engaged in a wide range of research with a primary focus on K-12 youth from high-poverty communities.
 CRRE principal investigators are full-time researchers who are free to focus on high-quality longitudinal research, including many randomized and matched field experiments.

 BLOG POST | By Steven Ross, Ph.D